Duality (film)

 Duality is a Star Wars fan film created by Mark Thomas and Dave Macomber that made its debut on the internet on February 10, 2001.
 It is one of the first fan films to exclusively use bluescreen footage composited onto virtual backgrounds.

 Plot

-Sith apprentice Lord Rive (Macomber), is tasked by his master, Darth Oz (Thomas), to battle another apprentice, Darth Blight (Muraoka), as a final test determining who would serve by Oz’s side.
+Sith apprentice Lord Rive (Dave Macomber), is tasked by his master, Darth Oz (Mark Thomas), to battle another apprentice, Darth Blight (Stephem Muraoka), as a final test determining who would serve by Oz’s side.
 The two would-be Sith clash violently with their double-bladed lightsabers while Oz watches via hologram.
 After a long and vicious lightsaber duel, Rive's weapon is severed in two and Blight loses his saber.
 A quick brawl later and the two engage in a final bout with the two halves of Rive's saber.
 It ends with Rive impaled and Blight bisected through the waist.
 After they die, Darth Oz appears in the flesh.
 Consumed with fury and wrath at his failure to procure a permanent apprentice, he electrocutes the bodies of the two failed apprentices with Force Lightning.